Pityopsis aspera

-Pityopsis aspera, also known as pineland silkgrass or grass-leaved goldenaster, is a member of the Aster family endemic to the southeastern region of the United States.
+Pityopsis aspera, commonly known as pineland silkgrass or grass-leaved goldenaster, is a member of the Aster family endemic to the southeastern region of the United States.
 There exist multiple varieties, including: P. aspera var. adenolepsis, P. aspera var. aspera, and Heterotheca adenolepsis.

 Description

 Pityopsis aspera ranges in height between 20 and 50 cm, and commonly possesses a singular erect stem.
 Leaves are linear-oblanceolate and range in length between 5 and 25 cm.

 When in bloom, from August through October, the flowers produced possess 6 to 10 yellow petals.

 Distribution and habitat

 Within the United States, P. asperas native range stretches from Virginia to Florida and as far west as Mississippi.

 Pityopsis aspera can be found in habitats such as dry woodlands, forests, longleaf pine sandhills, and disturbed environments.

+Ecology

+Pityopsis aspera is insect pollinated and is recorded to have been visited in northern Florida by Agapostemon splendens, Augochlorella aurata, Augochloropsis sumptuosa, Ceratina, Coelioxys mexicanus, Halictus poeyi/ligatus, Heriades variolosa/leavitti, Lasioglossum apopkense, Lasioglossum illinoense, Lasioglossum longifrons, Lasioglossum reticulatum, Lasioglossum weemsi/leviense, Megachile mendica, Megachile petulans, Megachile pseudobrevis, Megachile texana, Melissodes boltoniae, Melissodes dentiventris, Paranthidium jugatorium, Perdita bishoppi, and Pseudopanurgus labrosiformis.